brajeshwar/brajeshwar.github.io/_posts/2009/2009-02-18-the-power-of-ideas.md

----
-layout: post
-title: The Power of Ideas
+# The Power of Ideas
----

 I received an email yesterday for a precursor meet to <a href="http://ideas.economictimes.com/">The Power of Ideas</a>.
 The Economic Times is behind this initiative and they had organized today's meet with the focus on "Capital Idea" -- How entrepreneurs can access and bring their business ideas to life.